 Do you love the texture of rice but want to use a rice substitute with fewer carbs?
 You can by making rice out of cauliflower or broccoli.
 You can also use koniac, which is an Asian root vegetable.
 This is known as Shirataki rice.

 While you can purchase the low-carb rice substitutes at some specialty health food stores and grocery stores, you may want to consider making some on your own.
 Making them is relatively simple:

 - Chop the vegetable of your choice to place in a food processor

 - Pulse in a food processor until you achieve your desired consistency

 - You can put it in the microwave for a few minutes or cook on the stove.
 You may want to cook it for a shorter time to retain some of the raw crunch.

 As with most things in life, balance and moderation are key.
-Make it a point to pair rice with exceptionally nutritious, healthy foods.
-Be sure to limit your portion to one cup of rice per meal.
-It should only make up about a third or quarter of your meal.
+Make it a point to pair rice with nutritious, health-promoting foods.
+Rice should only make up about a third or quarter of your meal.

-Ideally rice should be paired with vegetables and lean protein.
+Ideally, rice should be paired with vegetables and lean protein.
 Use it as a side dish or in soups or casseroles.
-Brown rice can help you to feel fuller so that you aren’t craving more food too soon.
-Plus, it can give you the energy you need to get through your day.

 Because it’s high in fiber, brown rice can help you to feel fuller between meals.
 However, you can pair white rice with high fiber beans or vegetables to get a similar effect.